In this article, I will talk about the Linux commands often used by middleware administrators or Sysadmin daily.

 As you can see above, ifconfig will show the IP addresses, Ethernet details, a hardware address (MAC), subnet mask, errors, and other information.
 This is an extremely useful handy command if you are looking for this information.

-Tips: you can use –a with ifconfig to show all available Ethernet details.
+Tip: you can use –a with ifconfig to show all available Ethernet details.
 Ex:

-#ifconfig –a
+ifconfig –a

-Network commands like wget, telnet, traceroute
+9. Network commands like wget, telnet, traceroute

-If you are doing application connectivity troubleshooting then most likely you will need to use these network commands.
+If you are doing application connectivity troubleshooting, then most likely, you will need to use these network commands.

 Check if you can access particular URL from a server